Trump agrees to prompt responses to license requests for Huawei sales | MarketScreener

 The United States accuses Huawei of violating Iran sanctions and stealing American intellectual property, accusations Huawei denies.
 Washington has also lobbied allied governments to keep Huawei out of their 5G networks, arguing that the company's equipment could be used to spy for the Chinese government.

-The White House said unfair international trade practices and 5G technology was also discussed at the event on Monday.
+The White House said unfair international trade practices and 5G technology were also discussed at the event on Monday.

-(Reporting by Alexandra Alper and David Shepardson; Writing by Alexandra Alper; editing by Rosalba O'Brien and Leslie Adler)
+(Reporting by Alexandra Alper and David Shepardson; Writing by Alexandra Alper; editing by Rosalba O'Brien, Leslie Adler and Lisa Shumaker)

 By Alexandra Alper and David Shepardson